syl20bnr/spacemacs-elpa-mirror/stable-melpa/aes-readme.txt

 For customizing this library, there is the customization group aes in the applications group.

+Emacs compatibility:
-Version 24.4 is recommended
+Version 25.3.1 is recommended
-Version 24.3 should only be used, if the patch described in [11] is applied, because there is a bug that causes passwords to be shown in the minibuffer.
-Versions 24.1 and 24.2 were not tested.
+Versions 25.3 and earlier have not been tested for quite some time
-Versions 22 to 23 are recommended.
-Version 21 and below are no longer supported.

 This implementation allows additionally to the AES specification blocklengths of 24 and 32 bytes.